 The sleeping cabin also was given much consideration.
 The biggest bed area of any teardrop I have seen- a California-King mattress, split in to two seperate halves that can be screened from each other, and reconfigured into seperate sofas for sitting up, reading, watching TV, etc. .
 Multiple A/C and USB outlets are incorporated, as well as various shelves and clothing storage cabinets.
 A large star-gazing window brightens the interior, and side screened windows are adjustable for ventilation, along with a powered roof vent.

-The electrical system consists of a deep cycle battery kept fully charged by three methods: by DC converter while connected to shore power, by the towing vehicle while on the road, and by a 40 watt solar panel.
+The electrical system consists of a deep cycle battery kept fully charged by three methods: by DC converter while connected to shore power, by the towing vehicle while on the road, and by an optional solar panel.
 Fresh water storage is 7 gal., as well as a 7 gal. grey water tank.
+Air conditioning is offered as an option.